GenomicsStandardsConsortium/mixs/packages_work_dir/README.md

 This directory was used to store notes on upcoming MIxS packages.
-These packages have now been included in the MIxS 6 release.
+These packages have now been included in the MIxS 6 release and this directory can probably be removed.

 ** New MIxS Packages